Rajat-Rohilla/web3-voting-lock-app/README.md

 # 🗳️ Voting Smart Contract (Deployed on Goerli)

-This is a basic Web3 voting dApp built with Solidity and deployed using [Hardhat](https://hardhat.org/).
-The contract is deployed on the Goerli Testnet and supports basic voting mechanisms, ideal for learning and experimenting with smart contract development and deployment workflows.
+This is a basic Web3 voting dApp built using **Solidity** and deployed with **Hardhat**.
+The contract is deployed on the **Goerli Testnet** and supports fundamental voting operations, ideal for learning and experimenting with smart contract development and Ethereum workflows.

 ---

 ## 📦 Project Structure

-voting-contract/ ├── contracts/ # Contains the Solidity smart contract │ └── Voting.sol ├── scripts/ # Deployment scripts using ethers.js │ └── deploy.js ├── test/ # Mocha/Chai-based tests (optional for now) ├── .gitignore ├── hardhat.config.js ├── package.json ├── README.md
+# 🗳️ Voting Smart Contract (Deployed on Goerli)

+This is a basic Web3 voting dApp built using **Solidity** and deployed with **Hardhat**.
+The contract is deployed on the **Goerli Testnet** and supports fundamental voting operations, ideal for learning and experimenting with smart contract development and Ethereum workflows.

 ---

+## 📦 Project Structure

+---

 ## 🚀 Features

-- Create a simple voting contract
+- Create a simple and secure voting contract
 - Register candidates and cast votes
-- Retrieve current vote count
+- Retrieve vote counts
-- Secure and transparent logic
+- Transparent on-chain logic
-- Deployed on Ethereum Goerli test network
+- Deployed to Ethereum’s Goerli test network

 ---

 ## 🔧 Prerequisites

-Make sure you have these installed before proceeding:

-- Node.js (v16+)
+Before running the project, make sure you have:

+- **Node.js** (v16 or higher)
-- npm or yarn
+- **npm** or **yarn**
-- Hardhat (`npm install --save-dev hardhat`)
+- **Hardhat** (`npm install --save-dev hardhat`)
-- MetaMask with Goerli ETH (for testing)
+- **MetaMask** with Goerli ETH for testing

 ---